 Don't miss these tutorials on drawing the features of the face:

 Begin rendering the half-tone values of the face with a value or edge that seems easy and obvious to you.

 For example, I began shading by softening the edge of the hairline against the face.

-While this is a perfectly valid method, I, personally, prefer to render different areas around the face.
-I draw the values that are most clear to me and work towards the more subtle ones.
-You can also work from dark to light.
+Some schools teach that you should begin rendering on one side of the face and shade until you reach the other side.
+While this is a perfectly valid method, I personally prefer to render different areas around the face.
+I work from dark to light, or I draw the values that are most clear to me and work towards the more subtle ones.

 For example, you can ask yourself: what is the darkest value on the light shape of the face?
-(What is the "darkest light"?)
+(What is the 'darkest light'?)

-can compare it to the value of the shadow just below it, and to the
+Perhaps that bottom lip.
+Furthermore, that value may be fairly easy to draw accurately because I can compare it to the value of the shadow just below it, and to the upper lip.

-Once I establish the value of the bottom lip, it becomes another variable that I can compare the rest of the values to
+Once I establish the value of the bottom lip, it becomes another variable that I can compare the rest of the values to.

 From the lip, I move on to rendering the chin.